stevensurgnier/dropwizard-clojure/README.md

 (defapplication todo-app
   AbstractTodoApplication
   (fn [^TodoConfiguration config ^Environment env]
-    (.register (.jersey env) (todo-resource))))
+    (register-resource (todo-resource))))

 (defmain todo-app)
 ```

 ## Creating a HealthCheck

-The `healthcheck` function is used to create proxy instances of `com.codahale.metrics.health.HealthCheck`.
-It accepts a function that when applied to zero arguments must return one of the following values:
+A healthcheck function must return one of the following values:

 - a single value ∈ {true, false, nil}
 - a vector of the form [healthy? ∈ {true, false, nil}, message ∈ {string, throwable}]